7. July 2004

 Mayhap fire's fitting, Aragorn, watching, thinks.
 Stewards serve all indifferently; therefore let the wind be as generous dispersing their ashes.
 The thought's not uncomforting, and comfort's needed: smoke rises still from Rath Dînen.
 But there's yet no king in Gondor—hard judgments can wait.
 Thus Aragorn will be as indifferent-generous as the funerary dust: unto death they served; let none look further today.

-: I've been feeling uncharacteristically romantic, and pondering the 'love at first sight' phenomenon in M-e.
+AfterEver: I've been feeling uncharacteristically romantic, and pondering the 'love at first sight' phenomenon in M-e.
 Happened to Thingol and Melian, Elrond and Celebrian, Aragorn and Arwen (well, first sight for him, more like the second for her), to name a few.

 So, I'd humbly request drabbles depicting these beloved couples falling in love at first sight, if anyone is inclined.

-, Legolas thought as he drank deeper from the cup.
+Gone are they all, Legolas thought as he drank deeper from the cup.
 In Valinor, he was alone in his grief: lover of earth and mortal beings whose flame burnt bright and faded too quickly.
 The music played around the fire did naught to lift his spirit.

 And then he heard her.